Jaecoo J7: China

-Plug-in hybrid / Chery Tiggo 7 Sport
+Plug-in hybrid

-The plug-in hybrid version of the Tansuo 06 went on sale in April and November 2024 as the Chery Tansuo 06/Tiggo 7 C-DM or Chery Tiggo 7 High Energy alongside the petrol-powered variant as the Chery Tiggo 7 Sport.
+The plug-in hybrid version of the Tansuo 06 went on sale in April and November 2024 as the Chery Tansuo 06/Tiggo 7 C-DM alongside the petrol-powered variant as the Chery Tiggo 7 High Energy.
 The model is powered by Chery's latest plug-in hybrid system marketed as the Kunpeng Super Hybrid C-DM (Chery Dual Mode).
 It is a combination of the 1.5-litre turbocharged direct injection petrol engine, a dedicated hybrid transmission (DHT), with a power output of 115 kW and 220 Nm, and a 150 kW electric motor.
 The electric cruising range is rated at 120 km, while overall cruising range is above 1400 km.
 A version marketed through the Chery Fulwin dealership network went on sale as the Chery Fulwin T6.